Welcome to a directory of 51,654 promotional article suppliers Free search. Registration not required

 Schiphol airport: 50 million passengers

-Amsterdam Airport Schiphol handled 49.8 million passengers, a 10.2 % increase on the previous year when the airport welcomed 45.2 million passengers.
+Amsterdam Airport Schiphol handled more than 50 million passengers, a 10.2 % increase on the previous year when the airport welcomed more than 45 million passengers.
 In terms of passenger volume, Amsterdam Airport Schiphol has recaptured its ranking as Europe's fourth-largest airport.
 KLM Royal Dutch Airlines added a number of major intercontinental markets network, including Guangzhou, Hangzhou, Rio de Janeiro, Buenos Aires, Havana and Orlando, while European destinations grew from 162 to 169.

 Royal Jordanian Airlines increasing

 Royal Jordanian Airlines has increased the frequency of its flights between Amman and Abu Dhabi, United Arab Emirates (UAE) from seven to nine per week.
 The additional services are operating on Thursdays and Sundays and provide an afternoon and evening option to complement the existing daily morning flights.

 Qatar Airways Doha - Italy